 This course is the first course in a one-year study of the fundamentals of Geographic Information Systems (GIS).
 Topics of study are digital mapping, data capture, data conversion, data structures, and spatial data concepts.
-Prerequisite: MTH 1112 or equivalent and IS 2241, or consent of instructor
+Prerequisites: GEM 2220, IS 2241.
+Co-requisite: GEM L390